-All programmer few lines earlier or later face problems when developing a code.
+All programmers a few lines earlier or later face problems when developing code.
 And no matter how planned and brilliant the software engineering applied was, always appears to have a bug.

 Sometimes there could be the fault of the chosen language, sometimes by how the algorithms behave, or sometimes the fault of distraction.

-Whatever the reason is, there is no programmer who can write an error-free code.
-And often solve problems by spend more time than on the project itself.
+Whatever the reason is, there is no programmer who can write error-free code.
+And often solve problems by spending more time than on the project itself.

 But it is possible with good programming practices to minimize this problem by writing clean code and thus creating reliable and stable software.
 The following 10 tips can help you to avoid problems in programming: